woordwaark/Spotlight-pipeline/README.md

 Further comments:

-1. db.xlsx contains meta data that will be automatically filled in in the input fields when the volunteer clicks the Bron button.
+1. db.xlsx contains meta data that will be automatically filled in in the input fields when the volunteer clicks the **Bron** button.
-2. The PDFs with textlayer are put in the subfolder ‘docs’.
+2. The PDFs with textlayer are put in the subfolder `docs`.
-3. Credentials of users that are authorized to use  the program are found in the file data.csv which is found in the subfolder ‘auth’.
+3. Credentials of users that are authorized to use  the program are found in the file `data.csv` which is found in the subfolder `auth`.

 ## 4. Checking the texts

 The OCR text is also checked in the same app in which the metadata is added.
 The check includes the following:

 1. Correcting glaring OCR errors such as wrong and/or strange characters.
 2. We are only interested in sentences that are written in Gronings.
-So (large amounts of) text that is not written in Gronings, and data like a title page, a table of contents, a colophon are removed.
+So (large amounts of) text that is not written in Gronings, and data like a title page, a table of contents or a colophon are removed.

 ## 5. Adding lemma’s and part-of-speech-tags